 Comparing Engineered to Solid Bamboo Flooring

 The increasing demand for hardwood flooring coupled with dwindling forest resources led to the development of engineered flooring, which consists of a hardwood veneer covering a plywood core.
-Far from being a cheap knock-off, engineered hardwood is in many ways superior to solid hardwood, and the same is true for bamboo.
+Far from being a cheap knock-off, engineered hardwood is in many ways superior to solid hardwood, and the same is true for engineered bamboo flooring.

 Engineered types of flooring can be milled into click-lock planks that form a floating floor, or they can be nail-down.
 Regardless of the installation method, the planks resist warping because they are constructed in perpendicular layers, and you can get them in wide-plank formats and install them in moist locations in which solid bamboo planks would likely warp, especially if you include a waterproofing underlayment.
 Moreover, because the surface is the same durable bamboo, and it has the same durable finish, it has the same scratch resistance as solid bamboo flooring.